shinjiesk/plasticity-unofficial-document/pages/basic-operation/construction-plane.en.md

----
-description: This explains how to use the construction plane required when creating curves.
----
 # Construction Planes

 Curves are created on an active construction plane using sketch tools or commands.
 Construction planes can be the XY plane, YZ plane, XZ plane, or newly created ones.